sts10/compound-passphrase-list-safety-checker/readme.markdown

 **It's important to note** that if the passphrase has any punctuation (for example, a period, comma, hyphen, space) between words, this issue goes away completely. "cruelty frail under dog cycling apostle" is indeed a six-word passphrase, and an attacker who tries "underdog" as the third word does not get a match.

 To summarize: When creating passphrases without punctuation between the words with a word list that is NOT compound-safe, there's a small risk that users will put two words together that form another word on this list.
 When this happens (which we might call "a compounding"), they lose one word's worth of entropy from their password.
-However if they used a compound-safe list, they can safely not use punctuation between words, since compounding cannot occur (or at least, are less likely to occur -- see "Caveat" section below).
+However if they used a compound-safe list, they can safely not use punctuation between words, since compounding cannot occur (or at least, are less likely to occur -- see "Known issue" and "Caveat" sections below).

 Again, it's super important to understand that putting a hyphen or space between the words ("cruelty frail under dog cycling apostle") eliminates this problem completely.